quixio/quix-docs/docs/apis/api-references.md

 An OAS3 API reference guides are available for HTTP/REST APIs.
 These are rendered using [Swagger](https://swagger.io/){target=_blank}.

 The URLs for the API references are specific to your environment, so you can easily test out API calls on your environment using the API reference.
 You'll need to [get you environment ID](../platform/how-to/get-environment-id.md).
-The exception to this is the Portal API.
+The exception to this is the Portal API, which is account-wide.

 | API | API reference URL (Swagger documentation)|
 |---|---|